bitcoin-dot-org/Bitcoin.org/README.md

 To get a good score, the wallet must deserve a passing score and be built deterministically.

 To get a passing score, the wallet must be open-source, under version control and releases must be clearly identified (e.g. by tags or commits).
-The codebase must be public since at least 6 months and previous commits must remain unchanged.
+The codebase and final releases must be public since at least 6 months and previous commits must remain unchanged.

 **Environment** - How secure is the environment of the wallet?